top of page

 I started this journey along time ago now and everyday there seems so much to learn.
 Sometimes its been about clients and what I can do to help them, to new theories that have evolved overtime, changing the way we look at health, rehabilitation and performance.

-My latest courses are connected with breathing and what we call dysfunctional breathing patterns - where introducing breathing exercises either on there own or connected with rehab are helping quite a few people improve their health.
+My latest courses are connected with breathing and what is call dysfunctional breathing patterns - where introducing breathing exercises either on there own or connected with rehab are helping quite a few people improve their health.
+Clients that I have worked with include those with asthma, anxiety, sleeping issues and helping runners trying to work out how to breathe when they run.

-Often when we look at how people move we are thinking joints and muscles, but we also have to consider our other systems like the vestibular and vision systems as well as the nervous system which is always sensing and sending signals to the muscles and joints.
-Your brain is trying to keep you safe, and if it detects something is not quite right it could cause muscles to seemingly tense up to provide a strategy to keep you safe.
-This can then cause stiffness around a joint and prevent you moving well.
+Often when we look at how people move we think about joints and muscles, but we also have to consider other systems, like your nervous system that is always sensing, receiving and sending signals to the muscles, and your vestibular and vision systems for balance and movement.
+Your brain is trying to keep you safe, and if it detects something that is not quite right through these systems it could cause muscles to tense up to provide a strategy to keep you safe or prevent you moving as well.
+There may also be a psychological factor where you had an injury and now you or your brain does not allow your body to move as well or feel as safe to move as it did before the injury.

 2016-08-30 11.33.48.jpg